 Join world travelers Jennifer Spelman and Derek Baron on a winding journey into the heart of Morocco and through a kaleidoscope of vibrant colors, enticing aromas, and evocative sounds.
 We venture deep into the markets and side streets of ancient cities, straight across the mesmerizing dunes of the Sahara Desert, over towering mountain ranges, and into isolated villages and valleys home to a traditional way of life that few visitors have the chance to experience.

-We begin our 12-day adventure by meeting in Morocco’s economic capital, Casablanca, for a welcome dinner.
-To get our cameras in order and find our bearings, we spend our first day exploring this melting pot of a city on foot.
-We then travel in an 18-passenger Mercedes van to the imperial city of Fez, where medieval roots are still visible and a never-ending maze of lanes and streets waits to be discovered and photographed.
-Our home for two nights is a beautiful luxury hotel on the edge of the old city, a perfect location to allow us to move at a slower pace and make deeper personal connections with the people we meet, we explore Fez in small guided groups.
+We begin our 12-day adventure by gathering in Morocco’s economic capital, Casablanca, for an orientation meeting and welcome dinner as we get our cameras in order and find our bearings.
+The following morning, we then travel in a 15-passenger Mercedes van to the imperial city of Fez, where medieval roots are still visible, and a never-ending maze of lanes and streets waits to be discovered and photographed.
+Our welcoming home for two nights is a lovely hotel within the city center.
+So, we can move at a slower pace and make deeper personal connections with the people we meet, we explore Fez in small-guided groups.

 Our fourth day takes us on a scenic journey across the magnificent Middle and High Atlas Mountains.
 We stop for nourishment and to create new images along the beautiful Ziz Valley and in the alpine town of Ifrane.
 We arrive at the edge of the great Sahara Desert and the remote town of Merzouga.
-Before spending the night in a traditional riad on the edge of the Sahara Desert, we end our day photographing the sunset over the desert.
-Then, in the early light of morning, we visit local Berber and Gnawa communities—a rare experience enjoyed by few travelers.
-We’ll continue to explore the desert region throughout the day before spending another night at the edge of the Sahara.
+We end our day photographing the sunset over the desert.

-The following day, with the vast Sahara ahead of us, we each make a choice to trek on camelback or ride by Jeep across the brilliant Erg Chebbi sand dunes to reach our desert campsite of luxury yurts.
-A delicious dinner, traditional music around a campfire, stargazing, and night-sky photography conclude a full and exhilarating day.
+Day six with the vast Sahara ahead of us, we each make a choice to trek on camelback or ride by Jeep across the brilliant Erg Chebbi sand dunes to reach our desert campsite of luxury yurts.
+A delicious dinner, traditional music around a campfire and stargazing, concludes a full and exhilarating day.

-On each day during our adventure, Jennifer shares techniques for street photography, dynamic portraiture, and capturing layered landscapes.
+During our adventure, Jennifer shares techniques for street photography, dynamic portraiture, and capturing layered landscapes.
 Our enduring focus is on creating mindful images, and group review sessions allow space for valuable feedback.
-Morocco is a safe, welcoming and politically stable place to visit.
-Apart from some people attempting to guide you through the markets in exchange for money, tourist scams are rare.
-Our well-planned daily itineraries—combined with the expertise of our local guides—assure a pleasant, inspiring, and wonder-filled experience.
+Morocco is a safe, stable and extremely welcoming country to visit.
+Our well-planned daily itineraries—combined with the expertise of our local guides—assure a most rewarding, inspiring, and wonder-filled experience.